Bomb kills three Vietnamese tourists, Egyptian guide near pyramids: officials

 Prime Minister Mostafa Madbouly told local TV from Al Haram hospital that the guide had died from his injuries.

-“The bus deviated from the route secured by the security forces,” Madbouly told Extra News TV.
+“The bus deviated from the route secured by the security forces,” Madbouly told Extra News channel, an assertion also made by the owner of the company that organized the bus tour.

-“We have been in contact with the embassy of Vietnam to contain the impact of the incident, and what is important now is to take care of the injured,” he said.
+“We have been in contact with the embassy of Vietnam to contain the impact of the incident, and what is important now is to take care of the injured,” the prime minister said.

-The bus driver later told local media he had followed a standard tourist bus route.
+The bus driver later told local media he had not deviated from the route.

 Egypt’s army and police launched a major campaign against militant groups in February, targeting the Sinai Peninsula as well as southern areas and the border with Libya.